hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 # Automatic Linking

 With EMPI enabled, the default behavior of the EMPI is to create a new Person record for every Patient that is created such that there is a 1:1 relationship between them.
-Any relinking is then expected to be done manually (i.e. via the forthcoming empi operations).
+Any relinking is then expected to be done manually via the [EMPI Operations](/hapi-fhir/docs/server_jpa_empi/empi_operations.html).

 In a typical configuration it is often desirable to have links be created automatically using matching rules.
 For example, you might decide that if a Patient shares the same name, gender, and date of birth as another Patient, you have at least a little confidence that they are the same Person.